heisade/heisade.cybersecurityjourney.github.io/projects/Project 2: Penetration Testing a Vulnerable Web Application using OWASP Juice Shop on Kali Linux.md

 ## MISSION 12: WEB3 SANDBOX
 **TYPE:** BROKEN ACCESS CONTROL
 **OBJECTIVE:** Find an accidentally deployed code sandbox for writing smart contracts on the fly.
+**STARS:** ★

   For this mission, I used the browser’s Developer Tools, specifically the Debugger, to inspect the pages file and review all the scripts loaded in the Main thread.
 While analyzing the pages files, I searched for the keyword "sandbox" and discovered a hidden URL path.
 I added the path to the main website URL and accessed it directly.
 This led me to an exposed smart contract editor interface, which confirmed the presence of an unprotected Web3 sandbox environment.

 **OUTCOME:** Successfully located and accessed the hidden smart contract editor, completing the mission.

+## MISSION 13: ZERO STARS
+**TYPE:** IMPROPER INPUT VALIDATION
+**OBJECTIVE:** Give a devastating zero-star feedback to the store.
+**STARS:** ★

+  For this mission, I used two approaches to bypass the input validation enforcing a minimum rating of 1★:
+1. Browser Developer Tools:
+    I inspected the HTML elements of the feedback form and modified the rating slider input field by changing its min attribute value from 1 to 0.
+This allowed me     to select and submit a 0-star rating directly from the UI.

+2. Burp Suite:
+    I also intercepted the feedback submission request using Burp Suite and manually edited the rating parameter in the request body, setting its value to 0           before forwarding the request.

+Outcome:
+Successfully submitted a feedback with a 0-star rating, completing the mission and demonstrating improper input validation on both client and server sides.

+## MISSION 14: CAPTCHA BYPASS
+**TYPE:** BROKEN ANTI AUTOMATION
+**OBJECTIVE:** Submit 10 or more customer feedback within 20sec.
+**STARS:** ★★★

+  This mission was completed somewhat unexpectedly while I was working on a previous task.
+Out of curiosity, I began repeatedly clicking the submit button on the Customer Feedback page without solving any visible CAPTCHA or encountering rate-limiting controls.
+To my surprise, the system allowed multiple submissions in quick succession, and after a short while, the mission was marked as completed.

+**OUTCOME:** Successfully bypassed CAPTCHA or rate-limiting mechanisms by rapidly submitting feedback entries, indicating broken anti-automation protections.